rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **Regarding prioritization and focus:** Since the opening of the stabilization PR and following pushback, progress has been slow.
 That has, in part, been to try to incorporate work from other projects (NLL, a-mir-formality) into the “stabilization package” - either through direct improvements (from NLL) or a more clear future (through modeling of GATs in a-mir-formality).
 However, there are other bits of work (writing docs, triaging new issues) that could be done in parallel that have been somewhat partially neglected.

-For Jack Huey, switching to getting NLL stabilized was a nice change of pace.
+For @jackh726, switching to getting NLL stabilized was a nice change of pace.
 In a sense, it was “low-hanging fruit” and was a helpful mental break from pushing so hard on GATs for the past year.

-If Jack hadn’t been working on GATs for the past year or so, they would have instead been pushing harder on Chalk and librarifcation.
+If @jackh726 hadn’t been working on GATs for the past year or so, they would have instead been pushing harder on Chalk and librarifcation.
 In particular, there are fundamental questions, e.g. associated type normalization, to solve there.
 Recent work with a-mir-formality has started to help answer those.
 In the meantime, GATs were at a state that they were “unblocked”, had significant interest, and are a requirement for other language (async fns in traits) and lib (LendingIterator) features.

 ### safe transmute